GoogleChrome/web.dev/src/site/content/en/mini-apps/other-mini-app-runtime-environments/index.md

 ---
 layout: post
-title: Other mini app platforms
+title: Other mini app runtime environments
 authors:
   - thomassteiner
-date: 2020-09-24
+date: 2021-01-19
-updated: 2020-09-24
+# updated: 2020-09-24
 description: |
-  ToDo
+  This chapter presents a number of runtime environments for mini apps that are not mobile devices.
 tags:
   - mini-apps
 ---

+## More than just on mobile

-Apart from mobile devices, where mini apps are omnipresent and which are their natural habitat, mini apps have started to conquer other domains like cars and the classic desktop.
+Apart from mobile devices, where mini apps are omnipresent and which are their natural habitat, mini apps have started to conquer other runtime environments like cars and the classic desktop.

-### Mini apps in cars
+## Mini apps in cars

 In July 2020 the German car maker BMW Group [announced](https://www.press.bmwgroup.com/china/article/detail/T0313254ZH_CN/%E2%80%9C2020-%E5%AE%9D%E9%A9%AC%E7%A7%91%E6%8A%80%E6%97%A5%E2%80%9D%E5%9C%A8%E7%BA%BF%E5%8F%91%E5%B8%83%E5%A4%9A%E6%AC%BE%E8%BD%A6%E5%86%85%E6%95%B0%E5%AD%97%E4%BA%A7%E5%93%81)